pierrehub2b/AtsMobileStation/README.md

 # AtsMobileStation
-Windows and MacOS application to start and install mobile drivers used by ATS test framework
+AtsMobileStation is an application that manages the installation and startup of mobile drivers used by ATS test framework.

-# Before unzipping AtsMobileStation on MacOS, please do actions below
-- Run the command at the location of the application archive folder: xattr -r -d com.apple.quarantine AtsMobileStation.zip
-- If not already install, launch the command: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
-- Run the command: brew install openssl@1.1
-**After the first launch, your system possibly tells you that the library "luajit" is not safe.
-For authorize it, go to your security settings and click on button "allow acess"**
+AtsMobileStation is available on Windows (Android testing) and macOS systems (Android and iOS testing).

-## iOS Devices
+## Android testing

-**This procedure is useless if you're using iOS Simulators**
-### Apple Developer settings
+### Requirements
-To execute automated tests on physical iPhone devices, you need to create an Apple developer account and subscribe to a developer licence
+- macOS Catalina or Windows
+- AtsMobileStation

-### Prerequisites
+### Devices configuration
-- Have an Xcode downloaded and **installed**
-- The device **must be in WIFI mode and unlock pin code disabled**
+- Disable device pin code
+- Enable **developer mode** and authorize the connection to the linked computer

+## iOS testing

+### Requirements
+- macOS Catalina
+- Xcode (download it on App Store)
+- AtsMobileStation for macOS
+- An Apple Developer account, and a developer license to test on physical devices

-### 1/ Setup provisionning profile into Xcode
+### Setup provisionning profile into Xcode
 - Open Xcode and go to 'Preferences' (Click on Xcode code in the left top corner)
 - In 'Accounts', add a new account using '+' button in the bottom left corner
 - Select 'Apple ID' in the dropdown list and enter your Apple Developer credentials in the next window
 - When you're logged, click on "Manage Certificates".
 If there is no certificate associated with your workstation (no one is enlightened), click on "+" button -> "Apple Development" and "Done"
-- Save and quit Xcode

-### 2/ Set the Development team ID
+### AtsMobileStation configuration
-- Open AtsMobileStation and plug an iPhone device
+- Open AtsMobileStation
 - In the 'Connected devices' section, click on Apple logo
 - In the textbox, put your Development team ID

-### 3/ Test if driver working effectively
-- Go to AtsMobileStation
+### Devices configuration
-- unplug and plug your iPhone device
+- Disable device pin code
-- your driver should start (by seeing the green check image, and show you an Ip adress and port)
+- Enable Wi-Fi

-### 4/ Error handling
+### Error handling
 - If the Apple keychain access ask credential recurrently:
   - unplug the device
   - open the keychain access application